shadowartist201/TKA-PC-Port/README.md

 This is a project to bring TKA to PC using the Xbox 360 version and the MonoGame Framework as a base.

 ### Current status
-Game launches with minor font issues.
 Camera effects have problems in Popaganda Pack.
 Supports gamepad and keyboard input.

 Controls as of 1/20/23:
 - S (start)